Montessori Thematic Tablets: Enhancing Your Child's Sensory Developmen Skip to content

 • Begin by sitting down with your child at a clean, quiet table where they can work comfortably.

-• Open the box and place one of each tablet in a row on the table.
-You can arrange the tablets slightly to the left of the table to keep them in a manageable order.
+• Open the box and lay out one tablet from each pair in a row on the table.
+Arrange them slightly to the left to keep them organized and easy to manage.

-• Show your child how to feel the tablet using the sensitive part of their wrist, where they will be able to feel subtle temperature differences.
-Demonstrate by gently placing your wrist on the first tablet and explaining how you can sense if it is warm, cool, or neutral.
+• Guide your child to use the sensitive part of their wrist to feel the tablet, as this area can detect subtle temperature differences.
+Show them by gently placing your wrist on the first tablet and explaining whether it feels warm, cool, or neutral.

-• Encourage your child to explore the texture and temperature of the first tablet by placing their wrist on it, just as you demonstrated.
-You may also want to describe the tablet's texture (e.g., smooth, rough, soft) to further engage your child's senses.
+• Encourage your child to explore the first tablet by placing their wrist on it, just as you demonstrated.
+You can also describe its texture—whether it feels smooth, rough, or soft—to further engage their senses and enhance their learning experience.

 Step 2: Matching Activity

-• Gently close your eyes (or use the blindfold) and explain that you will be feeling the tablets to find the one that matches the first one in terms of temperature and texture.
+• Gently close your eyes (or use the blindfold) and explain that you will be using your sense of touch to find the tablet that matches the first one based on temperature and texture.

 • Ask your child to do the same: close their eyes and feel the tablets one by one, moving from left to right along the row.
 Encourage them to pay close attention to the temperature of each tablet and compare it to the first one they felt.